ralph-groupscholar/groupscholar-roster-reconciler/README.md

 - Both CSVs should have a header row.
 - The key column (default `email`) must be present in both files.
 - If a row has a missing key value, it is counted as invalid.
+- Use `--key-normalize lower|upper` to avoid case-only mismatches in keys.
 - Use `--ignore` to skip volatile fields (e.g., `last_login`) in the diff.

 ## Example Output (Summary)